Maximum penalized likelihood estimation in semiparametric capture-recapture models: Inference

 \subsection{Choice of the smoothing parameter}

-We apply a (generalized) cross-validation approach to choose the smoothing parameters in a data-driven way.
-If we are dealing with only environmental covariates, and data in the form of $m$- and $d$-arrays (see Section \ref{envi}), then it will usually be feasible to conduct a leave-one-out cross-validation.
-That is, we successively consider each of the $T-1$ rows of the $m$-array and $d$-array as a validation sample, with the remaining rows forming a calibration sample.
+Cross-validation can be applied in order to choose the smoothing parameters in a data-driven way.
+If we are dealing with only environmental covariates, and data in the form of m- and d-arrays (see Section \ref{envi}), then it will usually be feasible to conduct a leave-one-out cross-validation.
+That is, we successively consider each of the $T-1$ rows of the m-array and d-array as a validation sample, with the remaining rows forming a calibration sample.
 The model is calibrated by estimating the parameters considering only the calibration sample as data.
 Proper scoring rules \citep{gne07} can then be applied on the validation sample in order to assess the calibrated model for any given smoothing parameter vector $\mathbf{h}$.
 We consider the (non-penalized) log-likelihood of the validation sample, under the calibrated model, as the score of interest.
-For each $\mathbf{h}$ considered, the average over the corresponding $T-1$ scores then serves as a (relative) measure of its suitability, such that from some set of possible vectors the $\mathbf{h}$ with the highest average score is deemed optimal.
+For each $\mathbf{h}$ considered, the average over the corresponding $T-1$ scores then serves as a (relative) measure of its suitability, such that from some set of possible vectors the $\mathbf{h}$ with the highest average score is selected.

-In the case of individual-specific covariates, a leave-one-out cross-validation, successively considering each individual's history as a validation sample, will typically be computationally infeasible.
-Instead, we generate $k$ random partitions of the capture histories such that in each partition a suitable proportion of encounter histories constitutes the calibration sample, e.g., 90\%, while the remaining form the validation sample, e.g., 10\%.
-For each partition, the model is fitted to the calibration sample, and the smoothing parameter vector is then scored with the log-likelihood value of the validation sample, under the calibrated model.
+In the case of individual-specific covariates, a leave-one-out cross-validation, successively considering each individual's history as a validation sample, will often be computationally infeasible.
+Instead, we generate $k$ random partitions of the capture histories such that in each partition a suitable proportion of encounter histories constitutes the calibration sample, e.g.\ 90\%, while the remaining form the validation sample.
+For each partition, the model is fitted to the calibration sample, and the smoothing parameter vector is then scored with the log-likelihood value of the validation sample.
 We then consider the average over the $k$ scores as criterion based on which we choose $\mathbf{h}$ from some grid.
-The number of samples $k$ needs to be high enough to give meaningful scores (i.e., such that the scores give a clear pattern), but must not be too high to allow for the approach to be computationally feasible.
+The number of samples $k$ needs to be high enough to give meaningful scores (i.e.\ such that the scores give a clear pattern), but must not be too high to allow for the approach to be computationally feasible.
+This cross-validation approach has been successfully applied in similar settings \citep{lan15a,lan15b}.
+In both the generalized and in the above leave-one-out cross-validation approach, the optimal $\mathbf{h}$ is chosen from some pre-specified set of possible vectors.